 The Company adopted a Performance Incentive Plan (the "Performance Plan"), effective July 1, 2013, to provide selected employees an opportunity to earn performance-based cash bonuses whose value is based upon the Company's stock value and to encourage such employees to provide services to the Company and to attract new individuals with outstanding qualifications.
 The Performance Plan seeks to achieve this purpose by providing for awards in the form of performance share units (the "Units").
 No shares will be issued under the Performance Plan.
 Awards may be settled only with cash and will be paid subsequent to award vesting.
 The fair value of share-based compensation awards, that include performance shares, are accounted for as liabilities.
 Vesting for the Units is subject to achievement of both service-based and performance-based vesting requirements.
-Performance period.
+Performance-based vesting occurs in three installments if the Company meets certain performance criteria generally set for each year of a three -year performance period.
 The service-based vesting criteria occurs in three annual installments which are achieved at the end of a given fiscal year only if the participant has continuously remained in service from the date of award through the end of that fiscal year.
 The fair value of these awards is based on the trading price of our common stock and is remeasured at each reporting period date until settlement.